How can I prevent scammers from using up my sandbox allotment?

 Share your magic links only with folks you know and trust.
 Our best advice is for you to ask your visitor to provide an email address (at the least) before they can see or use your magic link.

-You can go a step further, and verify the email you were given was a high-quality email address.
-A service like Quick Email Verification can be added to your workflow to filter out low-quality and temporary email domains and blacklisted IP addresses.
+Quick Email Verification can be added to your workflow to filter out low-quality and temporary email domains and blacklisted IP addresses.
 There are also WordPress plugins and no-code solutions for helping you filter out bad email addresses submitted on your site.

 Here's a sample workflow for protecting your magic links from scammers...